cedar-policy/cedar-docs/docs/json-est.md

     ```

 # conditions

+The `conditions` object is required.

-The `conditions` object is mandatory, and is a JSON array of objects.
-Each object in the array must have exactly two keys, `kind` and `body`.
+The value of this object is a JSON array of objects.
+Each object in the array must have exactly two keys: `kind` and `body`.

 The `kind` key must be either the string `when` or the string `unless`.

 The `body` key must be an [ESTExpr object](#ESTExpr-objects).

 **Example**

 Cedar policy lines

 `when { ... }`

 JSON representation

 ```
 "conditions": [
     {